 The survey will be administered annually by the Compact.
-Following the close of the survey, the Compact will publish an annual snapshot of the region’s climate change activities on its website.
+Following the close of the survey, the Compact will build upon the annual snapshot of the region’s climate change activities on its website as a way to track progress overtime.
 Additionally, all survey responses will be made publicly available for download on the Compact’s website.

-In 2021, the first year this survey will be administered, the Compact seeks to establish a baseline of what climate actions are being advanced across the Compact region.
+In 2021, the first year this survey was administered, the Compact aimed to establish a baseline of what climate actions are being advanced across the Compact region.
 In subsequent years, we seek to capture annual progress on each of the 11 priority actions.